 Compass and Straight Edge Construction

 Geometric construction is a classic form of math that studies building forms and shapes using a compass and straight edge.
-Modern mathematics usually favors the cartesian coordinate system for modeling these types of problems, especially when a computer is involved.
+Modern mathematics has evolved to favor the cartesian coordinate system for modeling these types of problems, especially when a computer is involved.
 That being said, these types of geometric problems are interesting and worth studying as they are useful in construction, art and problem solving in general.

 This example demonstrates how to construct an equilateral triangle using a compass and ruler.
 An equilateral triangle is a triangle whose sides are of equal length.